kubernetes/website/docs/user-guide/logging/overview.md

 You can implement cluster-level logging by including a _node-level logging agent_ on each node.
 The logging agent is a dedicated tool that exposes logs or pushes logs to a back-end.
 Commonly the logging agent is a container that has access to a directory with log files from all of the application containers on that node.

-Because the logging agent must run on every node, it's common to implement it as either a manifest pod, a dedicated native process on the node, or run it as a DaemonSet replica.
+Because the logging agent must run on every node, it's common to implement it as either a DaemonSet replica, a manifest pod or a dedicated native process on the node.
+However the latter two approaches are deprecated and highly discouraged.

 Using a node-level logging agent is the most common and encouraged approach for a Kubernetes cluster, since it creates only one agent per node and it doesn't require any changes to the applications running on the node.
 However, node-level logging _only works for applications' standard output and standard error_.

-Kubernetes doesn't specify a logging agent, but it ships with two default options: [Stackdriver Logging](/docs/user-guide/logging/stackdriver) for use with Google Cloud Platform, and [Elasticsearch](/docs/user-guide/logging/elasticsearch).
-Both use `fluentd` with custom configuration as an agent on the node, and both are shipped as manifest pods.
+Kubernetes doesn't specify a logging agent, but there are two options, packaged with the kubernetes release: [Stackdriver Logging](/docs/user-guide/logging/stackdriver) for use with Google Cloud Platform, and [Elasticsearch](/docs/user-guide/logging/elasticsearch).
+You can find more information and instructions in the dedicated documents.
+Both use [fluentd](http://www.fluentd.org/) with custom configuration as an agent on the node.

 ### Using a sidecar container with the logging agent